-Pride provides students at WSU and within the community with a forum for the issues relating to sexual orientation and sexuality and provide a place to socialize and plan campus programs.
-Members of Pride aim to encourage understanding and acceptance of members of the LGBTQ community.
+Pride provides students at WSU and within the community with a forum for the issues relating to sexual orientation and sexuality and provides a place to socialize and plan campus programs.
+Members of Pride aim to encourage understanding and acceptance of members of the LGBTQ+ community.

 Examples of care include:

 As a confidential resource, Health Services utilizes a separate system to collect student demographics.
 In this system, students have the option to note their chosen name and pronouns.
 The student’s legal name will be utilized on the medical record.

 Students can access a list of community based LGBTQ+ Health Resources on the Health Services webpage.